milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 Processing information subject to special protections under applicable laws that you provide so we can share it with those you choose, to provide, personalize and improve our Products and to undertake analytics.
 We’ll collect, store, publish and apply automated, or sometimes manual (human), processing for these purposes.
 Information categories we use (see 'What Information do we collect?' for more detail on each information category).
 The actual information we use depends on your factual circumstances, but could include any of the following:
 Your activity and information you provide:
-Any information with special protections that you choose to provide, such as your religious views, your sexual orientation, political views, health, racial or ethnic origin, philosophical beliefs or trade union membership, or as part of surveys you choose to participate in, and where you have given your explicit consent
+Any information with special protections that you choose to provide, such as your religious views, your sexual orientation, political views, health, racial or ethnic origin, philosophical beliefs or trade union membership, or as part of surveys you choose to participate in, or where you have given your explicit consent
 Using information from third parties for personalizing ads Why and how we process your information:
-Receiving and using information from third parties to tailor the ads you see: We’ll use information that advertisers, businesses and other partners provide us about activity off Meta Company Products that we have associated with you to personalize ads that we show you on our Products, and on websites, apps and devices that use our advertising services.
-We receive this information whether or not you’re logged in or have an account on our Products.
-See the Cookies Policy for more information.
+Receiving and using information from third parties to tailor the ads you see: We’ll use information that advertisers, businesses and other partners provide us about activity off the Meta Company Products that we have associated with you to personalize ads that we show you on our Products, and on websites, apps and devices that use our advertising services.
+We receive this information whether or not you’re logged in or have an account on our Products, see the Cookies Policy for more information.
 Information categories we use (see 'What Information do we collect?' for more detail on each information category).
 The actual information we use depends on your factual circumstances, but could include any of the following:
 Your activity and information you provide:
 Information and content you provide, such as your name or email address Information from partners, vendors and third parties Sharing information with third parties at your request Why and how we process your information:
-Sharing your contact, profile or other information with third parties upon your request: The type of third party and categories of information shared depend on the circumstances of what you ask us to share.
+The type of third party and categories of information shared depend on the circumstances of what you ask us to share.
 For example:
 We share your email (or other contact information) or other information you might choose when you direct us to share it with an advertiser so they can contact you with additional information about a promoted product, and

 If you choose to integrate other apps, games or websites with Meta Products and log in, we’ll share your information with the app, game or website to log you in.